- Author: Kyrasis

 Why is this not ranked higher?
 There is no immediate urgency to top off [Bone Shield] stacks, especially so if we are normally maintaining higher levels of bone shield.
 While this priority does enable the 5 RP cost reduction on [Death Strike], that RP efficiency isn’t going to make up for the fact that we’re overcapping on RP generated by this [Marrowrend] if we’re above 105 RP, in most cases.
 An argument could be made to make a [Marrowrend] priority higher on this list for when 4 or less RP would be lost to overcapping and where the [Marrowrend] would enable the 5 RP reduction to become active, but there aren’t a lot of gains to be had for the added rotation complexity.
-Other than at the start of a key, we should never have such high levels of RP in combination with such low stacks of [Bone Shield].
+We should almost never have such high levels of RP in combination with such low stacks of [Bone Shield].